Izzy Christiansen: International goals

-Other activities and post-football career
+Other activities

 In June 2020, Christiansen joined Common Goal, becoming the first Everton player to do so.
 By joining the charity, players pledge at least one percent of their salaries to a community fund that supports young people's football in around 90 countries.

-Christiansen has been working as a coach, as well as making several appearances as a football pundit and commentator since 2019.
+While working as a coach, Christiansen has been making several appearances as a football pundit and commentator since 2019.
 She announced her decision to retire from football on the podcast "Three Players and a Podcast" in May 2023.

 In June 2023, she ran part of an endurance run, between Leeds and Manchester, to assist a motor neurone disease charity.

 She provided co-commentary for the 2023 FIFA Women's World Cup for the Seven Network in Australia and for the world feed produced by Host Broadcast Services (HBS).